 areas identified as EFH for Highly Migratory Species managed by the Secretary of Commerce (e.g., sharks: inlets and nearshore waters, including pupping and nursery grounds), and

-riverine areas that support diadromous fishes, including important prey species such as shad and herring, in addition to shortnose and Atlantic sturgeon.
+riverine areas that support diadromous fishes, including important prey species such as shad, herring and other alosines in addition to shortnose and Atlantic sturgeon.

 Many of the habitats potentially affected by these activities have been identified as EFH-HAPCs by the SAFMC.
 Each habitat, type of activity posing a potential threat and FMP is provided as follows: